Fisboll/Fullstack-gaming-news/README.md

 Image didn't work properly so I've tired changing it, no-repeat works but everything else breaks the image into a Blank white slate.
 When I was also doing the forums I had issues with the images not covering the full pages.
 I worked alot with them and figured out the background-size cover worked

+Gallery doesn't seem to have pictures even if the pictures are added correctly in the way.
+When I use the python3 -m http.server I get all the pictures, but when I uploaded it the pictures all break somehow and doesn't really open up fully.

 ## Validator Testing

 - HTML